GoogleChrome/web.dev/content/fast/avoid-invisible-text/index.md

 ## Verify

-Run Lighthouse to verify the site is using "font-display: swap" to display
+Run Lighthouse to verify the site is using `font-display: swap` to display
 text:

 1. Navigate to the **Audits** panel in DevTools.